Hiran, Somalia: Recent history

-Somalia became a civil war around 1990.
+Somalia's civil war started around 1990.
 Since 1994, the Sharia law has been increasingly applied in Hiran.

 In June 1995, Mohamed Farrah Aidid declared himself president of Somalia and attempted to rule Hiran, but was ousted by local clans in late 1995.

 According to a 1998 report, Hiran is considered a relatively stable region within Somalia.
 However, banditry has flourished in the past.
 The governor lives in Beledweyne, and the use of militias has reduced the incidence of fighting, with the exception of Mataban District.

 In June 1999, flooding in south-central Somalia caused extensive damage in Hiran.

 In November 2001, the Quran School was attacked by an armed group, killing 18 students.

 In August 2006, the Xawaadle and Murusade clans, who had been fighting in the Maxaas of Hiran, reconciled.
 However, the agreement was violated and the conflict resumed, so a peace conference was held again in October 2007.

 In November 2007, militants attacked government forces near Beledweyne in Hiran.
 In January 2008, militants attacked an Ethiopian military base near Beledweyne.

 In September 2010, the establishment of a local government called Dooxada Shabeelle was proclaimed in Kalabayr, Hiran, led by C/fataax Xasan Afrax.

 In March 2011, a bombing by Al-Shabaab occurred in Beledweyne.

 In December 2011, Ethiopian troops and Ahlu Sunna Waljama'a completely retook the city of Baladweyne from al-Shabaab.

 In May 2013, Governor Hiran decided to send deserter soldiers from al-Shabaab who are hiding, and asked the local population for help in sending them to rehabilitation facilities.

 In November 2013, a disease outbreak killed 40 people in Ceel-Cali, Hiran.

 In March 2014, Hiran's executive government asked foreign charities for help, saying that healthcare was in crisis after the withdrawal of a Swiss hospital last year.